Maloof Chair Crafting: Real History, Wood, and the Signature Joint

 The Legacy Of Maloof Chairs

-The Maloof chair remains a timeless piece of art.
-It continues to inspire many furniture makers today.
+The Maloof chair remains a timeless piece of art, and the joinery techniques he pioneered continue to influence furniture makers today.

 Essential Tools For Crafting